imnithish/Countdown-Timer/README-template.md

-# Just Another Countdown Timer
+# Put title of your app here

 <!--- Replace <OWNER> with your Github Username and <REPOSITORY> with the name of your repository. -->
 <!--- You can find both of these in the url bar when you open your repository in github. -->